 A BGS 9.5 sold for just over $1,500 in December 2019, while a gem mint version recently sold for $3,894.
 It’s a notable drop from the $7,200 a PSA 10 went for in 2017, but it’s still one of the most expensive cards from the decade.

-2. 1997 Fleer Metal Universe Precious Metal Gems Green Brett Favre
+2. 1997 Brett Favre Fleer Metal Universe Precious Metal Gems Green (buy on eBay)

 Brett Favre still holds multiple NFL records, and led teams to eight division championships in a storied career.
 The QB’s PMG card is one of his most valuable, especially as his 1991 Wild Card has dipped in price recently.